Driver's license: Gold

 The Gold License is granted to any driver who, at the point of license renewal, has at least five years of clean driving history (no driving infractions).
-According to implications in the Road Traffic Laws Reforms that took place on May 10, 1995, all such licenses are marked with a gold band over the license's expiration date as well as the word 優良 (excellent) printed in black, below.
+According to implications in the Road Traffic Laws Reforms that took place on 10 May 1995, all such licenses are marked with a gold band over the license's expiration date as well as the word 優良 (excellent) printed in black, below.

 Those who hold a gold license have the added benefit of qualifying for the Superior Drivers Course at the time of renewal, a significantly shorter and less-expensive renewal process.
 In some cases, they can bypass the main license center and have their license renewed at a separate Superior Drivers License Renewal Center.

 Moreover, because such license holders are proven to have been free of accidents and moving violations for at least five years, they are deemed low-risk and qualify for optional car insurance discounts.
 To qualify, drivers must be accident and violation-free for 5 years and 41 days prior to their birthday on their license's expiration.
 The period in which the license holder's driving history is reviewed begins on the 40th day prior to their birthday of that year.
 Should the license holder be deemed to qualify, they will receive a decision in the mail with the word 優良 printed on it.

-Even the so-called "Paper Drivers" who hold licenses but never drive, who technically are without violation or accident, can lose their eligibility to obtain a gold license for several reasons including if their car is used by a drunk driver or to support drunk driving in any way.
+Even the "Paper Drivers" who hold licenses but never drive, who technically are without violation or accident, can lose their eligibility to obtain a gold license for several reasons including if their car is used by a drunk driver or to support drunk driving in any way.